 A 2010 study in the American Journal of Sports Medicine investigated the incidence and trends of abdominal injuries in professional baseball players.
 From 1991 through 2010, abdominal strains accounted for approximately 5% of all injuries in Major League Baseball.
 Nearly half of these injuries were in pitchers.
 Injuries occurred most often during the early part of the season.

-In both pitchers and position players, the majority of injuries occurred on the side opposite to their throwing arm.
-Pitchers missed, on average 35 days on the disabled list, while position players missed 26 days on average.
+In both pitchers and position players, most injuries occurred on the side opposite to their throwing arm.
+Pitchers missed an average of 35 days on the disabled list.
+Position players missed 26 days on average.
 Players who receive steroid or PRP injections miss more time from injury.
 More than 1 out of every 10 sustained a re-injury during their career.
 Most of these re-injuries occur during the same or the following season.
 As a result of these injury trends, many MLB teams have increased their focus on preemptive core and trunk strengthening exercises for all players.

 The incidence of abdominal oblique injuries is on the rise in rotational sports such as baseball and golf.
 These injuries result in substantial loss of playing time.
 Proper training and exercise can prevent abdominal oblique injuries from occurring.
-These exercises can also be part of a comprehensive rehabilitation program to safely return an injured athlete back to sport.
-If you are looking for help designing the right exercise program for you, call your physical therapist for help.
+These exercises can also be part of a comprehensive rehabilitation program to safely return an injured athlete to sport.
+If you are looking for help designing the right exercise program, call your physical therapist and schedule an initial evaluation.

 References